-USD(AT&L) Comments (U) Comment IG-12: The USD(AT&L) stated that the Rifleman radio met the requirement and the requirement according to the Army Test and Evaluation Command Operational Evaluation Report.
-Also, the Manpack radio met the requirement according to the signed Operational Test Agency Report.
-Our Response (FOUO) According to Army Test and Evaluation Command Rifleman Radio the Rifleman radio did not meet the technical requirement for (FOUO) In addition, the Army did not use the required Soldier Radio Waveform Network Manager.
-Instead, the Army used an alternative method to test the Rifleman radio.
-(FOUC) We concluded that the (b)(4),(b)(5) requirement and the requirement were not met during developmental test.
-We based our conclusions on the Army Test and Evaluation Command "Final Test Report for the Joint Tactical Radio System Handheld, Manpack, and Small Form Fit, AN/PRC -154 Rifleman Radio (b) (d) (b) (5) August 16, 2012.
+USD(AT&L) Comments (U) Comment IG-12: The USD(AT&L) stated that the Rifleman radio met the requirement and the (b) (4). (b) (5 requirement according to the Army Test and Evaluation Command Operational Evaluation Report.
+Also, the Manpack radio met the (b)(4),(b)(5) requirement according to the signed Operational Test Agency Report.
+Our Response (FOUC) According to Army Test and Evaluation Command Rifleman Radio the Rifleman radio did not meet the technical requirement for (FOUO) In addition, the Army did not use the required Soldier Radio Waveform Network Manager.
+Instead, the Army used an alternative method to test the Rifleman radio. (b) (4), (b) (5 (FOUO) We concluded that the (b) (4), (b) (5) requirement and the requirement were not met during developmental test.
+We based our conclusions on the Army Test and Evaluation Command "Final Test Report for the Joint Tactical Radio System Handheld, Manpack, and Small Form Fit, AN/PRC -154 Rifleman Radio (b) (4). (b) (5) August 16, 2012.
 The USD(AT&L) did not provide a copy of the Army Test and Evaluation Command Operational Evaluation report he referred to in his comments.
-(FOUO) The Manpack radio did not meet all the required (1014).(015) stated in the production document.
-[6](6) However, because the Manpack radio did not meet requirements, we concluded that it did not all of the required (b)(4),(b)(5)
+(FOUO) The Manpack radio did not meet all the required stated in the production document. (b)(5) However, because the Manpack radio did not meet all of the required (b)(4),(b)(5) requirements, we concluded that it did not fully meet the (b) (4), (b) (5) requirement.

-FOR OFFICIAL LICE ONLY

-fully meet the (b)(4).(b)(5) requirement.

-(FOUC) Our determination was based on our review of the Army approved test reports mentioned above that were provided during the audit.
-The product manager did not provide additional test documentation to support that the radios fielded meet all performance requirements with the exception of the Manpack radio

-(U) We stated in the report, "Fielding Impacts to the Warfighter," that the U.S. Army Communications-Electronics Command, Commanding General, approved three conditional releases with deficiencies for the Rifleman and Manpack radios between September 4, 2013, and August 27, 2014.
+Army Comments (U) Comments IG-5 and 11: The Product Manager HMS stated the radios fielded to the warfighters meet all performance requirements with the exception of The Operational the warfighters meet all performance requirements with the exception of (6)(4),(6)(5) The operational .
+The operational test report stated that the Manpack radio exceeded the program requirement of The Army plans to field the Manpack radio only in the configuration.
+The Army stated the HMS Rifleman and Manpack radios received conditional releases with criteria to achieve full material release.
+Our Response (FOUO) The fielded Rifleman and Manpack radios did not meet all critical and essential system performance requirements as specified in the approved production documents.
+Specifically, the Rifleman radio did not meet the requirements and the (b)(4),(b)(5) requirements.
+In addition, the Manpack radio did not meet the requirement (b)(4),(b)(5) and did not fully meet the requirement.
+(FOUO) Our determination was based on our review of the Army approved test reports mentioned above that were provided during the audit.
+The product manager did not provide additional test documentation to support that the radios fielded meet all performance requirements with the exception of the Manpack radio ^{(b) (4), (b) (5)} (U) We stated in the report, "Fielding Impacts to the Warfighter," that the U.S. Army Communications-Electronics Command, Commanding General, approved three conditional releases with deficiencies for the Rifleman and Manpack radios between September 4, 2013, and August 27, 2014.
 The project manager identified the deficiencies for the Rifleman and Manpack radios and included recommendations to remedy the problems.

-Management Comments on Manpack Test Reporting
+Management Comments on Manpack Test Reporting (U) Comment IG-14: The Army stated that the Manpack radio was not suitable because (b) (4).(b)(5)